 Copyright Infringement: Violation of copyright through unauthorized copying or use of work or other subject matter under copyright.

-Fair Dealing: Fair dealing is a user's right, outlined in the Copyright Act that identifies allowable purposes (or dealings) for the use of copyright-protected materials without permission or payment of copyright royalties.
+Fair Dealing Guidelines: The fair dealing provision in the Copyright Act permits the use of a copyright-protected work without permission from the copyright owner or the payment of copyright royalties.